-Double entry accounting is an accounting system that requires recording business transaction or event in at least two accounts.
+Double-entry accounting is an accounting system that requires recording business transactions or events in at least two accounts.
 It is the same concept of accounting, where every debit account should be matched with a credit account.

 101) Explain what does the standard journal entry includes?

-A standard journal entry includes, date of business transaction, name of the accounts affected, amounts to be debited or credited and a brief description of the event.
+A standard journal entry includes, date of the business transaction, the name of the accounts affected, amounts to be debited or credited, and a brief description of the event.

 - Account payable